linkedin/css-blocks/README.md

 ### File Naming

 It's convention to name files with a dual extension of `.block.css` (or with the preprocessor extension of your choosing).
-This helps identify which css files are blocks and should be processed accordingly.
-CSS files that are not processed as blocks should not be optimized with the css block optimizer as it is likely to introduce cascade resolution problems.
+This helps identify which CSS files are blocks and should be processed accordingly.
+CSS files that are not processed as blocks should not be optimized with the CSS block optimizer as it is likely to introduce cascade resolution problems.

-It is also convention to use legal css identifiers for all aspects of the file path that may be part of the natural name of the block in your specific application or framework.
+It is also convention to use legal CSS identifiers for all aspects of the file path that may be part of the natural name of the block in your specific application or framework.